 It's time for Android app developers to gear up and get started with the app development process in a new way.
 Edward Cunningham, the product manager for Android posted the recent updates in a detailed blog post on Android Developers Blog.
 There are mainly three changes which are suppose to run through the system or process by 2018 and the year following.
 These new guidelines are:

-The announcement about API Level: The API levels play a crucial role in developing a secured and protected app.
-The guidelines in this category are applicable to implied targets for blindService() Android 5.0 version which is no longer supported, runtime permissions in case of Android 6.0, user added CAs that have lost the reliability for secured connections in Android 7.0 and apps that are not able to access the account due to permission from user in Android 8.0.
+The API levels play a crucial role in developing a secured and protected app.
+The guidelines in this category are applicable to implied targets for blindService() Android 5.0 version which is no longer supported, runtime permissions in case of Android 6.0, user-added CAs that have lost the reliability for secured connections in Android 7.0 and apps that are not able to access the account due to permission from the user in Android 8.0.

-Building 64-bit version: Google has made compulsory for Android app developers to build minimum 64-bit libraries for the apps to enter the Google play store.
-This change will come into force from August 2019.
-The announcement has been made well in advance in order to ensure that by 2019 all apps are made compatible to run with a 64-bit processor, leaving a negligible scope for problems when the 32-bit processor is stopped supported by Google.
+Google has made it compulsory for Android app developers to build a minimum of 64-bit libraries for the apps to enter the Google play store.
+This change will come into force in August 2019.
+The announcement has been made well in advance in order to ensure that by 2019 all apps are made compatible to run with a 64-bit processor, leaving negligible scope for problems when the 32-bit processor is stopped being supported by Google.
 An entire set of new instructions and registers will be out to make the apps as per this new update.
-Following this update, we will witness a big difference in performance of Android apps, however, this update will only be affecting native apps and the rest of apps can run smoothly without major jolts.
+Following this update, we will witness a big difference in the performance of Android apps, however, this update will only be affecting native apps and the rest of the apps can run smoothly without major jolts.